 How is your Home Health Agency (HHA) complying with state and federal compliance regulations and standards?
 This might seem like a loaded question.
 That’s partly because it is.
-In this blog, we’re going to look into some of the risks that could cause noncompliance in your day-to-day operations, and how to avoid such noncompliance.
+In this blog, we’re going to look into some compliance risks that could happen in your day-to-day operations, and how to avoid such noncompliance.

 Transparency & Training: Written Policies and Procedures